austintgriffith/token-subscription/README.md

-# 💰🕰️📋 EIP 1337 - POC - Token Subscription Service on Ethereum
+# 💰🕰️📋 EIP 1337 POC - Token Subscriptions on Ethereum

 Subscribers sign a single off-chain meta transaction that is periodically resubmitted to the blockchain to create a trustless set-it-and-forget-it subscription model on Ethereum.